 You’ll find a church family that is down-to-earth.
-There is no need to wear a suit and tie to church here, but you are welcome to if you desire.
+There is no need to wear a suit and tie to church here, but you are welcome to do so if you wish.
 Come just come as you are…we’ll love you just the same.

 During the 9:30 am hour:

-The Worship Service is filled with music of praise, communion, and a message.
+The Worship Service is filled with music, communion (celebrated weekly), prayer and a Bible-based message.

 Nursery is available for children birth to 3 years on the main floor (same level as the worship center) next to the bathrooms.

-Children ages 3 years to 5th grade are released to Children’s Church just before the sermon, about 10 am.
+Children ages 3 years to 5th grade are released to Children’s Church just before the sermon, about 10 am (except on 1st Sundays).